SIGN IN

 Employees doing push-ups

-Though this may seem like one of the most radical employee engagement ideas, improving work-life balance via a four-day workweek can greatly improve engagement and employee loyalty.
+Though this may seem like one of the more radical employee engagement ideas, improving work-life balance via a four-day workweek can greatly improve engagement and employee loyalty.
 It can also help prevent burnout and increase retention.

-Despite working fewer hours, most trials have seen an increase in productivity.
-In fact, Microsoft Japan saw a 40% productivity increase with a 4-day workweek.
-Buffer reported an increase in employee autonomy and overall work happiness, as well as reduced stress levels.
+Since the pandemic, more and more employers are moving away from 9-to-5 office jobs toward more flexible, employee-focused opportunities.
+As a result, companies across the globe have begun piloting four-day workweeks.
+Despite working fewer hours, most trials have seen increased productivity.
+In fact, Microsoft Japan saw a 40% productivity increase with a four-day workweek.
+Buffer reported increased employee autonomy and overall work happiness, as well as reduced stress levels.

-4. Creative Compensation
+4. Creative compensation

-5. Effective Communication
+5. Effective communication

-Employees are more engaged when they feel like they can ask questions, talk things through, and have open conversations with those around them—including management and leadership.
+Employees are more engaged when they feel like they can ask questions, talk things through, and have open conversations with those around them, including management and leadership.

 An open door policy is a great start.
 That encourages employees to voice their concerns, talk to their bosses, and be more involved in the business as a whole.
 In turn, that increases employee engagement.

-Corporate Tonite Show employee engagement ideas
+Corporate Tonite Show employee engagement ideas6.
+Incorporate team building

 For more creative ways to engage employees, team building is a good choice.
 There are many reasons for team building, and employee engagement is one of them.
 Team building is an effective way to increase engagement while also improving other key skills.